Platform View

 Keychain storage

-API keys are stored in your system keychain (macOS Keychain or libsecret on Linux), not in plain text config files.
+API keys are stored in your system credential store (macOS Keychain or Windows Credential Manager), not in plain text config files.
 This keeps your credentials secure even if your config directory is synced or backed up.

 Failover Hosts

-If you have multiple LMX instances (for example, a Mac Studio and a Mac Pro), you can configure failover hosts.
+If you have multiple LMX instances (for example, a dedicated Apple Silicon host and a high-memory Apple Silicon host), you can configure failover hosts.
 The CLI will try each host in order until one responds.

 ~/.config/opta/config.json